AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 * ASAN = Address SANitizer, finds memory corruption vulnerabilities like use-after-free, NULL pointer dereference, buffer overruns, etc. Enabled with `export AFL_USE_ASAN=1` before compiling.
-* MSAN = Memory SANitizer, finds read access to uninitialized memory, eg. a local variable that is defined and read before it is even set.
+* MSAN = Memory SANitizer, finds read access to uninitialized memory, e.g., a local variable that is defined and read before it is even set.
 Enabled with `export AFL_USE_MSAN=1` before compiling.
 * UBSAN = Undefined Behavior SANitizer, finds instances where - by the C and C++